 Behind AI’s Sophisticated Curtain: Exploitation, Empty Promises, and Holy Profits.

 Platforms like CrowdGen by Appen, Oneforma (now Centific), MTurk, and Clickworker promise flexible work opportunities and the allure of contributing to cutting-edge AI projects.
-Yet beneath their high-tech facades lie systemic issues: low pay, lack of transparency, failure to meet the lofty claims made to contractors, and, critically, their impact on immigration-related labor dynamics.

 This post reflects my personal experience with Appen, a self-proclaimed leader in AI services.
 However, my concerns go beyond just Appen.

-A Larger Flawed System at Play.
+A Large Flawed System at Play.

-Take Appen, for example, which offers a Spanish-language side and pays contractors as little as $9 an hour to train chatbots for tech giants like Amazon.
+Take Appen, for example, which offers a Spanish-language side and pays contractors as little as $9 or less an hour to train chatbots for tech giants like Amazon.
 Think about it — what teacher fleeing Honduras wouldn't jump at the chance to earn $9 an hour without even needing to revalidate a degree, especially when it's likely more than they could make back home?
 The truth is, companies like Appen exploit immigrant labor by offering these low-wage jobs in the AI sector, all while some politicians and media personalities push a misleading narrative about job theft.

-In fact, when these politicians and often self-proclaimed influencers cry foul over immigrants taking American jobs, they're conveniently overlooking the role that tech giants play in creating a system that pushes those very immigrants into the exploitative gig economy.
-Sure, low-wage job providers hardly have the money and weight that high-wage job providers do.
-So, if there's anyone to blame, they'll be the first in line.
+In fact, when politicians and often self-proclaimed influencers cry foul over immigrants taking American jobs, they're conveniently overlooking the role that tech giants play in creating a system that pushes those very immigrants into the exploitative gig economy.

 A Troubling Encounter with AI’s Corporate Reality.

-Last September, Appen transitioned to a platform called CrowdGen, with no prior announcement, clearly unprepared, and even less tested.
-Promising improved AI capabilities and cutting-edge efficiency, the shift felt more like opening Pandora’s box.
 Rather than streamlining processes, CrowdGen unleashed a wave of confusion and technical glitches that, of course, hit the poor at the bottom of the corporate ladder—the contractors, who are too far removed from decision-makers to matter.

 Contractors were caught off guard by the change, receiving little to no communication about how it would affect their ongoing projects.
 While CrowdGen is advertised as a technological leap forward, it has done little to alleviate existing frustrations—if anything, it has only added to them, creating new obstacles that make it even harder to deliver quality results.